canack/Third-Eye/README.md

-# Thrid-Eye
+# Third-Eye
-Thrid-Eye is people finder.
-If target people ( actually target device ) is your nearest Thrid-Eye will alert you.
+Third-Eye is people finder.
+If target people ( actually target device ) is your nearest Third-Eye will alert you.

-Thrid-Eye working with kismetclient.
+Third-Eye working with kismetclient.
 Please visit for more: https://github.com/PaulMcMillan/kismetclient

 # Dependencies